hikeventures/hikeventures.github.io/_posts/2016-05-23-best-winter-gloves.markdown

 ---
 layout: post
-title: >-
-  The best winter gloves and mittens of 2016 for Skiing, Snowboarding and Snowshoeing
+title: The best ski and snowboarding gloves for 2016
 date: '2016-01-03 19:10:07 +0300'
 comments: true
 description: 'The best winter gloves for skiing, snowboarding or snowshoeing'